brendanmarko/Enigma/README.md

 * Rotor order consisting of permutations of {1, 2, 3} of size 3
 * Rotor Start Positions per Rotor, Left to Right
 * 6 Permutation pairs to be used on the PlugBoard to swap letters at input
-	* Note: Spaces used as a tokenizer
+	* Space used as a tokenizer